-- 1. This Convention shall apply to taxes on income and on capital imposed on behalf of a Contracting State or of its political subdivisions or local authorities, irrespective of the manner in which they are levied.

-- 2. There shall be regarded as taxes on income and on capital all taxes imposed on total income, on total capital, or on elements of income or of capital, including taxes on gains from the alienation of movable or immovable property, taxes on the total amounts of wages or salaries paid by enterprises, as well as taxes on capital appreciation.

-- 3. The existing taxes to which the Convention shall apply are:
+- 1. This Convention shall apply to taxes on income and on capital imposed on behalf of a Contracting State or of its political subdivisions or local authorities, irrespective of the manner in which they are levied. - 2.
+There shall be regarded as taxes on income and on capital all taxes imposed on total income, on total capital, or on elements of income or of capital, including taxes on gains from the alienation of movable or immovable property, as well as taxes on capital appreciation. - 3.
+The existing taxes to which the Convention shall apply are in particular: - a) In the case of the Hellenic Republic: - i) the income and capital tax on natural persons; - ii) the income tax and capital tax on legal persons;

-- (a) in Algeria:

-- (i) the tax on global income;

-- (ii) the tax of profits of companies;

-- (iii) the tax on professional activity;

-- (iv) the tax on lump sum payments;

-- (v) the patrimony tax; and